Neural Distributed Source Coding

 We presented Neural DSC, a framework for distributed compression of correlated sources.
 Our method is built on the power of modern deep generative models, namely VQ-VAEs, which are excellent data-driven models to represent high-dimensional distributions using compressed discrete latent codes.
-For stereo image compression, our method performs better or competitively compared to existing techniques.
+Our training objective is justified in part by the connection we establish between distributed source coding and the modified ELBO for asymmetric VAEs.

+Empirically, we show that our method achieves the new state-of-the-art performance in terms of PSNR on stereo image compression.
+Our approach remains competitive with the current best results for MS-SSIM.
 We also show that our method is able to leverage complex correlations far beyond spatial similarity for better compression performance, approaching the joint compression rate.
-Finally, we show that our method is not limited to images and show a promising result for compressing gradients for distributed model training.
-We believe that our work provides encouraging initial results for practical data-driven distributed compression schemes and hope to see further developments.
+Finally, we show that our method is not limited to images and show a promising proof of concept for compressing gradients for distributed training.